1st & 3rd Thursdays: Chant & Song for Community, Healing & Hope, 7:00-8:00 pm PT

 I teach each chant line by line so you can follow along, and then we sing all together.
 Because of the nature of Zoom (delays due to intermittent connection), you’ll only be able to hear and sing with my voice, but you’ll be able to see others and have the visual experience of singing and being together.
 You don’t need to be a “singer”—just come and add your voice and heart full of good intentions!

-To join, contact me for the Zoom link no later than 6:00 on the day of the chanting if possible.
+To join, contact me on the right sidebar for the Zoom link no later than 6:00 on the day of the chanting if possible.
 Once we’ve started I won’t be able to respond to emails.

 4th Saturdays: Wild Church Port Townsend